Imagination Policy: Using Generative Point Cloud Models for Learning Manipulation Policies: Introduction

 \section{Introduction}

-Humans can look at a scene and imagine how it would look with the objects in it rearranged.
+{Humans can look at a scene and imagine how it would look with the objects in it rearranged.
 For example, given a flower and a bottle on the table, we can imagine the flower placed in the bottle.
 Using this mental picture, we can then manipulate the objects to match the imagined scene.
-However, most robotic policy learning algorithms~\cite{shridhar2023perceiver, goyal2023rvt, ke20243d, simeonov2023shelving,james2022q, sundaresan2023kite} directly map observations to actions, which does not highlight the importance of local geometric information.
-This limits transferability between tasks and different robots, requiring more demonstrations and hindering generalization to novel objects and scenes.
+However, most robotic policy learning algorithms shortcut this process and map observations directly to actions ($SE(3)$ poses or displacements)~\cite{shridhar2023perceiver, goyal2023rvt, ke20243d, simeonov2023shelving,james2022q, sundaresan2023kite}.
+These approaches lose important information about the desired geometry of the scene and are therefore less sample efficient and less precise than they might be.}

-Inspired by how humans solve tasks, we propose $\ours$ which takes two point clouds as input and generates a new point cloud combining the inputs into a desirable configuration using a conditional point flow model, as shown in Figure~\ref{intro}.
-Given the generated point cloud, we use point cloud registration methods to match the observed input point clouds with the ``imagined" scene.
-This gives rigid transformations which can be used to command a robot arm to manipulate the objects. $\ours$ consists of two generative processes, each of which uses the above method.
+{Inspired by how humans solve tasks, we propose $\ours$ which takes two point clouds as input and generates a new point cloud combining the inputs into a desirable configuration using a conditional point flow model (see Figure~\ref{intro}).
+Given the generated point cloud, we use point cloud registration methods to match the observed input point clouds with the ``imagined'' scene.
+This gives rigid body transformations which can be used to command a robot arm to manipulate the objects. $\ours$ consists of two generative processes, each of which uses the above method.
 As shown in Figure~\ref{intro}a, the \emph{pick generator} generates the points of the object positioned relative to the gripper point cloud.
 The \emph{place generator} generates a pair of objects rearranged together as shown in Figure~\ref{intro}b.
-Note that although the full method produces rigid transformations, the generative point cloud model is not constrained to produce rigid transforms of the input point clouds; it is only trained to do so.
-Compared to directly generating actions, this adds many degrees of freedom to the generative process which aids optimization and sensitivity to geometric interactions.
+Compared to directly generating actions, this adds many degrees of freedom to the generative process which aids optimization and sensitivity to geometric interactions.}